Commercial Drive Vancouver – Life in the coffee time-tunnel

-Way back in 2008, I popped into Cafe Roma on Commercial Drive in Vancouver – a cafe that has more than a little history for this old part of Vancouver and for me, a big piece of childhood memory too!
+Way back in 2008, I popped into Cafe Roma on Commercial Drive in Vancouver – a cafe that has a lot of history for this part of Vancouver and for me, some fond childhood memories!

-One sunny mid-week Spring day, Dave, a contributor to the CoffeeCrew.com website, and I sample the espressos and cappuccinos and taste some delightful locally baked treats.
+One sunny mid-week Spring day, Dave, a contributor to the CoffeeCrew.com website, and I sampled the espressos and cappuccinos and tasted some delightful locally baked treats.

-It reminded me of a unseasonably hot June of 1968, some 40 years earlier, as I walked down East 6th Avenue, Vancouver, towards Commercial Drive.
+It reminded me of a unusually hot June of 1968, some 40 years earlier, as I walked down East 6th Avenue, Vancouver, towards Commercial Drive.

-This was the first trip off of Vancouver Island and the first trip on the fairly new B.C.
-Ferries and what started as a day trip turned into an overnight adventure as mom decided to hook up with some cousins in the big city.
+This was the first trip off of Vancouver Island and what started as a day trip turned into an overnight adventure as mom decided to hook up with some cousins in the big city.

-Mom, who grew up in a multicultural enclave in Montreal, Quebec and spoke 3 languages, including conversational Italian, had brought me over to Vancouver for the weekend to visit the Pacific National Exhibition and to see a piece of the big city.
-And what a cultural shock it was for a 11 year old to see something so different than sleepy small town Victoria B.C.
+Mom, who grew up in a multicultural enclave in Montreal, Quebec, had brought me over to Vancouver for the weekend to visit the Pacific National Exhibition and to see a big city for the first time.
+And what a cultural shock it was for a 11 year old to see something so different than sleepy small town Victoria.

-Mom’s cousins lived on East 6th Avenue around 2 or 3 blocks from Commercial Drive – a big old character house the likes of which I had never seen before.
-The original block of houses remain in Vancouver to this day and walking the tree lined sidewalks in 2018 is like a trip through a time tunnel.
+Mom’s cousins lived on East 6th Avenue around 3 blocks from Commercial Drive – a big old character house the likes of which I had never seen before.
+The original block of houses remain in Vancouver to this day and walking the tree lined sidewalks in 2018 is like a memory drenched trip through a time tunnel.

 Turning onto Commercial Drive on this sunny Saturday late morning, Dennis and I walked down wide sidewalks past Italian delis, corner grocers and bustling cafes.

-The street had a life of its own.
-From a child’s perspective, everything seemed brighter, louder, busier and decidedly more fragrant.
+The street was full of life.
+Everything seemed brighter, louder, busier and decidedly more fragrant.
 For a naive kid from small town Victoria, I might as well have been on another planet.

 The aroma of strong coffee, cured ham and fresh fruit drifted over the concrete beneath my feet.
 I stopped for a moment in front of a busy cafe.
-It seemed to be packed with men, young, old, mostly old men entangled in a circle of loud conversation and broad hand gestures.
+It seemed to be packed with men, young and old, entangled in a circle of loud conversation and broad hand gestures.
 They spoke Italian, a language my Montreal raised mother used with me when she was displeased.

 A young couple caught my eye.
 They seemed disconnected from this humming umbilical of community.

 Dennis grabbed my shoulder and pulled me along.
 I looked back at the couple nodding and laughing.
 The girls hair moved up and down held in place by a daisy-yellow hair broach.
-Now walking again, Dennis steered me into a green grocers hardly a door away from the cafe.
-With 90 cents in my pocket, a lot of money for 1968, I bought a Butter-finger chocolate bar, some pixie-sticks (fizzy candy in a paper tube) and a cola.
+Walking again, Dennis steered me into a green grocers hardly a door away from the cafe.
+With 90 cents in my pocket, a lot of money in 1968, I bought a chocolate bar, some pixie-sticks (fizzy candy in a paper tube) and a cola.

 We exited the store and turned left towards the cafe again.